groundhoggwp/groundhogg/README.txt

 * FIXED Transactional broadcasts not being sent to all deliverable contacts.
 * FIXED Contact column screen options missing when white labeled.

-Logs older than 2023 have been removed due to a new 5000 word changelog size restrictions.
+Logs older than 2023 have been removed due to a new 5000 word changelog size restriction.
+Groundhogg has been in active development since 2018!

 To see older logs you can view them on [github](https://github.com/groundhoggwp/groundhogg/blob/3.3.3.2/README.txt).